 © JD Barnes, 1843 magazine

-The Economist’s 1843 magazine, sister publication to The Economist, has launched a mentorship programme for black photographers to help create a pipeline for black talent.
-1843 magazine publishes long reads and narrative journalism, and emphasises visual storytelling in all its pieces.
+The Economist’s 1843 magazine invites black photographers based in the UK to apply for its one-year mentorship programme designed to help create a pipeline for black talent in photography.
+1843 magazine is part of The Economist, publishing long reads and narrative journalism, and emphasises visual storytelling in all its pieces.

 Whatever your vocation, passion, course or age, we invite you to inspire us with your photography.